 Over the past year, several notable developments have influenced ad management practices.

-These updates reflect a broader shift toward automation, privacy awareness, and integrated measurement within ad management frameworks.
+These updates reflect a broader shift toward automation, privacy awareness, and integrated measurement in digital advertising.

 Laws and Policies: Regulatory and Policy Considerations